minecraftforum/rules/rules/global/rules.markdown

 * __Post Giveaways__

-    Member-run giveaways or contests that require performing a specific action for entry (e.g.: 'subscribe to my Youtube channel', 'follow me on Twitter') are not allowed.
+    Member-run giveaways or contests that require performing a specific action for entry (e.g.: 'subscribe to my YouTube channel', 'follow me on Twitter') are not allowed.

 * __Beg for Donations__